cisagov/Malcolm/docs/host-config-linux.md

 * If you are planning on using very large data sets, consider formatting the drive containing the `opensearch` volume as XFS.

 After making allthese changes, do a reboot for good measure!

+## Podman

+Malcolm can run on [Podman](https://podman.io) as a rootless alternative to Docker.
+When [Running Malcolm](running.md#Running) with Podman, [`podman compose`](https://docs.podman.io/en/latest/markdown/podman-compose.1.html) is used as a wrapper around an external compose provider (such as [`docker-compose`](https://docs.docker.com/compose/) or [`podman-compose`](https://github.com/containers/podman-compose)) which in turn uses the Podman back end to run and orchestrate containers.
+The same Malcolm runtime scripts (e.g., `./scripts/start`, `./scripts/stop`, etc.) are used whether using Docker or Podman.

+Installation and configuration of Podman is not covered in this documentation.
+Please see the Podman [documentation](https://podman.io/docs/installation#installing-on-linux).

+It should be noted that if rootless Podman is used, Malcolm itself cannot perform [traffic capture on local network interfaces](live-analysis.md#LocalPCAP), although it can accept network traffic metadata forwarded from a [a network sensor appliance](live-analysis.md#Hedgehog).